nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-4/index.md

 MLFlow can be seen, in a very simplified way, as a database and a set of utility functions to interact with that database.
 This is where the information about the experiments will be neatly stored.
 In Fabric, the underlying part of MLFlow is taken care of.

 There are two main organisational structures in MLFlow - **experiments** and **runs**.
-An experiment is a group of runs.
-A run, put simply, is an execution of a code snippet.
-Often, this code snippet is a training of a model.
-An experiment is ideal to group runs that are related.
+An experiment is a group of runs, which put simply, is an execution of a code snippet.
+Often, this code snippet is when we train a model, but it can also be used to track anything where things might change between runs.
+An experiment is then a way group related runs together.

-For each run, information can be logged and attached to it - for example, metrics, hyperparameters, tags, artifacts (sort of like files, useful for special plots saved as images), and even models!
-Attaching models to runs is fantastic, especially when registering the model in (something that we'll go deeper into in the next post).
+For each run, information can be logged and attached to it - these could be metrics, hyperparameters, tags, artifacts (sort of like files, useful for special plots saved as images), and even models!
+By attaching models to runs, we can keep track of which model was used in which run, and how it performed, and can be seen as source control for models.
+This something that we'll go deeper into in the next post.

 Runs can be filtered and compared.
 This allows us to understand which runs were more sucessful, and select the best performing run and use its setup (for example, in deployment).
 Keep in mind, in Fabric, it seems that runs from different experiments can't be compared.